CodringherAndFenn/CodringherAndFenn/README.md

 <p align="center">
 A vertical slice for a possible RPG dwarven product made by me and my team, in our 4 man company. <br>
 </p>
 "Mead and Monsters" is a narrative-driven RPG set in a post-cataclysmic world where players, as members of a small but very gifted dwarven clan, navigate through magical ruins together with their companion.
-Uncover mysteries of your past and bond with your mount in this narrative driven, casual RPG experience.

 <div align="center">
   <img src="https://i.postimg.cc/zBKx60VL/Riding-Mount-Spawn.gif" alt="riding mount" />